 www.sage.com/en-gb/company/careers

 Sage is a SaaS product for HR and Accounting software, Sage has over 14,000 employees and they wanted to update the careers section of their site to reflect all the great work they do to make their employees feel supported.
-They wanted to give careers a clear brand and voice, and in turn see an increase job applications.
+They wanted to give careers a clear brand and voice, and in turn see an increase in job applications.

 Over the course of the 12-week project the careers section on the Sage site went from 5 pages to 15, with a dedicated navigation.